whipowill/d2-plugy-qol/README.md

 ## Helpful Links

-- [Discord](https://discord.gg/DK2pGF) - A channel for D2QOL players.
+- [Discord](https://discord.gg/DK2pGF) - Community and helpdesk for D2QOL players.
 - [The Arreat Summit](http://classic.battle.net/diablo2exp/) - Official guide to playing the game.
 - [Holy Grail Tracker](https://d2-holy-grail.herokuapp.com/) - Keep track of your items as you find them.
 - [Tankazon's Rune Wizard](https://fabd.github.io/diablo2/runewizard/index.html) - See what runewords you can make.